-Transient Occupancy Tax (TOT) and the Big Bear Lake Tourism Business Improvement District (BBLTBID) assessments are remitted on a quarterly basis.
-TOT is a tax levied on visitors renting overnight accommodations on a short-term basis (less than 30 days).
-Out of the 8% levied from overnight accommodations, 6% is deposited into the City's General Fund to provide for police, public works, general administration, and community development, and 2% is deposited into the City's Capital Improvement Fund to be used for infrastructure and community enhancements.
+Transient Occupancy Tax (TOT) and the Big Bear Lake Tourism Business Improvement District (BBLTBID) assessments are remitted on a monthly basis.
+TOT is a tax levied on visitors renting overnight accommodations on a short-term basis (less than 28 days).
+Out of the 8% levied from overnight accommodations, 6% is deposited into the City’s General Fund to provide for police, public works, general administration, and community development, and 2% is deposited in the City’s Capital Improvement Fund to be used for infrastructure and community enhancements.
 Ordinance No. 2021-497, adopted on October 4, 2021 amends Title 3, Chapter 3.20 Transient Occupancy Tax.

 FREQUENTLY ASKED QUESTIONS

 - When are the due dates?
 TOT/BBLTBID remittances are due the last day of the month, following the end of the reporting month.
 For example, the 1st calendar month of each year (January) is due on the last day of February.
 Postmarks are accepted.
 If the City of Big Bear Lake does not receive your TOT/BBLTBID payment by the due date, penalties & interest will apply.

 - What is subject to TOT and TBID?
 The following is a list of fees, by the way of example, that must be included in the gross receipts and are therefore subject to TOT and BBLTBID.
 This is not meant to be a comprehensive list.
 Please email the Tourism Management Department if you have any questions regarding any non-refundable, nondiscretionary fees that your establishment may be charging.
 Examples include: Booking fees, management fees, cleaning fees, damage waiver fees, spa fees, reservation fees, pet deposits/fees, linen fees, maid fees, administration fees, non-refundable deposits, credit card usage fees, utility fees/surcharges